paul1956/CareLink/README.md

 - Improve Formatting of all tables

 New in 3.5.7.2
-- Hightlight when insulin flow is blocked, less insulin is delivered
+- Highlight when insulin flow is blocked, less insulin is delivered
 - Handle when no transmitter if found in json file
 - Update Summary Tab to allow clicking for details

 New in 3.5.7.0
 - Add Additional message translations.
-- Spelling errors fixed througout
+- Spelling errors fixed throughout
 - Change update frequency to 1 minute
 - Internal items
     -    All Tables converted to DataGridView to improve performance